 He married to Sonia Gandhi and has two children Priyanka and Rahul Gandhi.
 Overall he has done much wonderful work for India.
 His father name was Firoz Gandhi.
 He joined the politics after his younger brother died.
 He came from London after listing his brother death.

 9. V.P Singh ( 2 Dec 1989 – 10 Nov 1990)

 V.P.
 Singh was the 7th Prime minister of India.
-His full name is Vishvnath Pratap Singh and was born 1931 and died 27 November 2007.
-He was the Indian politician along with Government official.
-Singh ji took the charge as prime ministers of India on 2 December 1989.
+His full name is Vishvnath Pratap Singh and was born in 1931 and died on 27 November 2007.
+He was an Indian politician along with a Government official.
+Singh Ji took the charge as prime minister of India on 2 December 1989.